Ikkyuuuu/Neuroevolution/README.md

 ### Environment
 - 2D grid-based world
-- Each position contains a cell (alive or dead)
+- Each cell may contain food, an agent, or remain empty
+- Food is dynamically generated, creating a structured and evolving resource landscape

 ### Cell Agent
 Each cell is treated as an agent with:
-- **Inputs**: Neighboring cell states
+- **Inputs**: Local perception of the surrounding grid (configurable radius), optionally including internal states such as energy and age
-- **Brain**: Neural network (weights + bias + activation)
+- **Brain**: A feedforward neural network (weights, biases, activation functions)
-- **Output**: Decision to live, die, or change state
+- **Output**: Action decisions (e.g., move, stay, or reproduce)

 ### Evolution Mechanism
-- Population of cells evolves over generations
+- A population of agents evolves continuously over time (no discrete generations)
-- Fitness based on survival, stability, or pattern formation
+- Fitness is implicit, driven by survival and reproduction success
 - Genetic operations:
-  - Mutation (random weight changes)
+  - Mutation Random perturbations to neural network parameters
-  - Selection (retain high-performing cells)
+  - Selection Agents that survive longer and reproduce more frequently pass on their traits

 ---